Amooxiz/NumberSystemConverter/README.md

 # NumberSystemConverter
- converts from any system to any system
+ Algorithm is based on one function, that converse value from one positional system to another